HrishiHarsora/ES114-Probability-Statistics-Data-Visualization-/README.md

 The Assignments pertain to the following Questions:

+## [Assignment 10]
+Questions:
+1)A plot of number of competitions/Locations across the world where International level Tennis was played 2)A Dataframe showing the years(2000 - 2024) and the average weight of players who emerged as champions in different tournaments in that year.
+Plot Line Graph
+3)Same as 2 but for length
+4)Same as 2 but for losers
+5)Same as 3 but for losers
+6)Same as 2 but for worldrank
+7)Same as 4 but for worldrank
+8)Analyze the different birthplaces for winners . go yearwise. so for 2000, make a dictionary storing all winnners and where were they from.
+At the end, after analyzing for all years, we shall have 25 such dictionaries.
+Then just add up the count for each specific place. take only first 20 or 30
+9)Same as 8 but instead of birthplace, use turned_pro column form atpp 10)Same as 8 but instead of birthplace, use birth_year column from atpp

 ## [Assignment 9]
 Consider the attached dataset
 IRIS attached below.
 Load the dataset using the seaborn library function as per the attached link.
 There are 150 data points in this dataset and 3 different species.